-Medicine Hat
+ary Medicine Hat

 March 23

 International Women's Day Conference, co-sponsored by World of Women Together and the Women's Room.
 At the Quality Inn.

-March 9
+"Common Women,

-- "Common Women, Uncommon Accomplishments" Disabled women, women in non-traditional roles, lowincome women, rural women, native women, and women in the peace movement, will talk about their accomplishments.
+- Uncommon Accomplishments"

+Disabled women, women in non-traditional roles, low-income women, rural women, native women, and women in the peace movement, will talk about their accomplishments.

-- · Art-mart: Art, Artisan and Information Fair, featuring various women artists, will continue all afternoon.
+- Art-mart: Art, Artisan and Information Fair, featuring various women artists, will continue all afternoon.

 - Keynote address by the Raging Grannies.

-- · Women's Gathering, with poets and singers, followed by
+- Women's Gathering, with poets and singers, followed by Dance.

 Week of March 11

-• NFB Film Series - Films by and about Women.
+NFB Film Series - Films by and about Women.
 For information call 665-2802

 Regina

 March 7

-· Dinner and panel presentation "Women's Role Peacekeeping".
+• Dinner and panel presentation on "Women's Role in Peacekeeping".

 March 8

 - Film presentations:

 - "Five Feminist Minutes" and "The Famine Within".
 7pm and 9pm at the Regina Public Library.

 - For information call 525-8329

 Prince Albert

 March 8

-- Women's Celebration / with Guest Gathering Speakers.
+- Women's Celebration / Gathering with Guest Speakers.

 - Display of Women's Art.
 7pm, John M. Cullenaere Library.

 - For information call 953-6229